Lufthansa says premium economy bookings exceeding expectations

-COLOGNE Germany Bookings for Lufthansa's (LHAG.DE) new "premium economy" class, part of a 3 billion euro (2.36 billion pounds) investment in new seats and in-flight entertainment options, are ahead of expectations, an executive at the German airline said on Tuesday.
+COLOGNE, Germany, Sept 23 Bookings for Lufthansa's new "premium economy" class, part of a 3 billion euro ($3.9 billion) investment in new seats and in-flight entertainment options, are ahead of expectations, an executive at the German airline said on Tuesday.

 "We are extremely satisfied with the bookings," Jens Bischof, chief commercial officer of Lufthansa German airlines, said on the sidelines of the FVW travel conference.